Rare Collective and Vintage Pictures of:

 Comments:

 A modest man, somehow over the years 'Doc' managed to elude many a paparazzi and newsman of the day.
 Preferring to say anonymous, and behind the scenes and continue his work he might instead say something like: "I believe you probably are haven a case of mistaken identity, the wrong person mind yaa.
 If I did do something, I'm only say'en I did what any other folk would have done.
-Mind yaa, I'm not say'en I did or didn't do anything. but if I did, that's all I'm say'en !".
+Mind yaa, I'm not say'en I did or didn't do anything but if I did that's all I'm say'en !" -Doc D.-.
 He was coy and sharp when it came to the media we'll tell you.

 Over the years Doc Dingley's deeds have been legendary and fairly well known in parts of the world and his own country.
 Known for his intellect, fortitude, creations, inspiration, right doings, and generosity.
 For some reason 'Doc' preferred to remain anonymous and went virtually un-proclaimed, and undocumented except within private circles for many years, that is until now.